huohuoren4/docs/python/pytest/how_to_guides/fixture.md

 Note that the `app` fixture has a scope of `module` and uses a module-scoped `smtp_connection` fixture.
 The example would still work if `smtp_connection` was cached on a `session` scope: it is fine for fixtures to use “broader” scoped fixtures but not the other way round: A session-scoped fixture could not use a module-scoped one in a meaningful way.

-## Automatic grouping of tests by fixture instances
+## Automatic grouping of tests by fixture instances {#automatic-grouping-of-tests-by-fixture-instances}

 pytest minimizes the number of active fixtures during test runs.
 If you have a parametrized fixture, then all the tests using it will first execute with one instance and then finalizers are called before the next fixture instance is created.
 Among other things, this eases testing of applications which create and use global state.